 Remember to Do His Commandments

+Throughout Psalm 103, wonderful things are promised to those who fear Him (vv.
+11, 13, 17).
 What does it mean to fear the Lord?
-Throughout Psalm 103 wonderful things are promised to those who fear the him (vv.
-11, 13, 17).
-David gives us an answer in verse 18.
-Those who fear the Lord are the ones who keep his covenant and remember to do his commandments.
+David gives us an answer in verse 18: those who fear the Lord are the ones who keep his covenant and remember to do his commandments.
 The word of the Lord was not given to man in vain.
 It is profitable for teaching, reproof, correction, and training in righteousness (2 Timothy 3:16–17).
-Those who fear the Lord are not merely hearers (or readers, or memorizers) of the word, but those who “remember to do his commandments”.
-Doers of the word of the Lord can be confident that they are abiding in the everlasting steadfast love of the Lord (John 15:10).
+Those who fear the Lord are not merely hearers (or readers, or memorizers) of the word, but those who “remember to do his commandments.”
+Doers of the Word of the Lord can be confident that they are abiding in the everlasting steadfast love of the Lord (John 15:10).

-The Lord established his throne above every throne in the heavens and on earth, and his sovereign rule is over all.
-David begins to bring his psalm to a close by reflecting on the Lord’s rule over all things.
-No power or authority is outside of his dominion.
-Cherishing this glorious truth brings forth blessings and praise from the heart of the David, as it ought to do from us.
+The Lord established his throne above every throne in the heavens and on earth, and His sovereign rule is over all.
+David begins to bring this psalm to a close by reflecting on the Lord’s rule over all things.
+No power or authority is outside of His dominion.
+Cherishing this glorious truth brings forth blessings and praise from David's heart, as it ought to do from us.
 The glorious King of the universe rules over all, and is worthy of all praise.
 His kingdom rules over all.
 Bless the Lord!